Old words, when fused together, have an uncanny way of defining new phenomena.

 True DevOps is a two-way street.
 Organizations sometimes focus their efforts on the speed and frequency of deployment.
 That’s valuable, but it’s equally important to improve the speed of information coming back from the customer.
 The better this feedback loop, the more software will deliver what customers really want, which unlocks revenue and profit.

-Mark works with an agile engineering team that thrives on customer feedback.
-He said they re-prioritize work in order to help customers automate more of their business practices.
-One large customer required Nutanix Calm, software that orchestrates how IT teams manage business applications, to do something more.
+Lavi’s agile engineering team thrives on customer feedback.
+They reprioritize work in order to help customers automate more of their business practices.
+One large customer required Nutanix Self-Service (formerly Calm), software that orchestrates how IT teams manage business applications, to do something more.
 They wanted to orchestrate workloads on many remote branch offices for centralized management, but the existing deployment model of Calm required it to be installed in each remote site.

 “Because the Calm engineering team had a DevOps value philosophy, it could prototype, test, and release the centralized Calm control plane for the customer in a calendar quarter,” Lavi said.
 “By centralizing the automation operations with Calm’s new model, it saved the customer installation time and streamlined operations through centralization and automation.”